AdrianFimbres/RollaConda/README.md

-This is the landing page for the videgame RollaConda that will be in progress.
+This is the landing page for the videogame RollaConda that is in progress.
+ETA Q4 2027.